 61. Power cuts are fun

 Some developing countries regularly experience power cuts.
-This is unquestionably a shitty thing for the people who live there and whose lives are distrupted, but it’s not too bad a situation if you’re a traveller.
+This is a shitty thing for the people who live there, but it’s not too bad of a situation if you’re a traveller.
 What usually happens is that candles get lit, people huddle up, and they’ll tell each other stories.
 If you’re lucky, someone has a guitar.

 My favorite power-out: in the Philippines during a storm with lots of thunder and lightning.
-Amazing atmosphere.
+Such a good atmosphere.

 62. Going solo?
 You will never be alone